 The Omnibus Rule | The Omnibus Rule is an addendum that dictates how covered entities and business associates should set up a Business Associate Agreement (BAA).
 A BAA ensures that all parties involved are aware of their responsibility and role in HIPAA compliance. |

-Although SOC 2 and HIPAA share similar requirements and controls, the differences are vast, especially when considering the flexibility of SOC 2.
-Here are a few core differences between the two to better understand their purpose.
+Although SOC 2 and HIPAA share similar requirements and controls, their key differences are substantial – especially when considering the flexibility of SOC 2 and the strict requirements of HIPAA.

 HIPAA: In the event of a data breach, the HIPAA breach notification rule sets out mandatory steps that Covered Entities and Business Associates must follow.
 This includes notifying all individuals who were affected by the breach of PHI.
 In the case of more severe breaches (500 individuals or more), organizations are required by law to provide notice to the media within 60 days.
 Covered entities must also notify The Secretary.